-Over the past 15 years, Adam has also supported the most visible but least represented participants in the race to achieve the American dream: first-generation immigrants.
-He currently serves as Communications Committee Chair for non-profit Upwardly Global, where the events he organized during his previous board tenure generated the non-profit’s first ever press coverage in the New York Times and New York Daily News for immigrant and refugee job placement assistance.
+Over the past 16 years, Adam has also supported the most visible but least represented participants in the race to achieve the American dream: first-generation immigrants.
+He currently moonlights as a marketing consultant for non-profit Upwardly Global, where the events he organized during his previous board tenure generated the non-profit’s first ever press coverage in the New York Times and New York Daily News for immigrant and refugee job placement assistance.

 After backing acclaimed social commentary shorts that premiered at Telluride and Tribeca Film Festivals, Adam signed on as an executive producer of Refugee (2018), a full-length documentary hailed as “an extraordinary film … incredibly moving” by BBC World News, in an effort to better communicate the nearly insurmountable challenges that asylum seekers face to provide a better life for their families.
 View his entire filmography.